Conditional Predictive Inference for Missing Outcomes: Inference with a stronger guarantee

 where $\alpha \in (0,1)$ and $\delta \in (0,1)$ are predefined levels.
 However, achieving this guarantee proves challenging due to several reasons, see Section~\ref{sec:pac}.
 Briefly, the in-expectation guarantee~\eqref{eqn:in_exp_guarantee} is equivalent to covering one randomly drawn missing outcome, enabling the control of the total variation distance through propensity score $\ep$-discretization.
 In contrast, \eqref{eqn:guarantee_pac_1} concerns the joint distribution of all missing outcomes, implying that a larger sample size or number of missing outcomes may lead to a larger error.

 As an alternative relaxation, we consider the following \emph{squared-coverage} guarantee.

 This condition is motivated by the work of~\citet{lee2023distribution}, where the authors provide a discussion of possible targets of predictive inference.

-How should the guarantee~\eqref{eqn:squared_cov_guarantee} be understood?
-We provide below some possible interpretations. \paragraph{Closer proxy of the ideal condition.} The ideal condition~\eqref{eqn:guarantee_ideal} of course implies the squared-coverage guarantee~\eqref{eqn:squared_cov_guarantee}, which in turn implies the marginal coverage guarantee~\eqref{eqn:in_exp_guarantee}.
+We provide below some possible interpretations of the squared-coverage guarantee. \paragraph{Closer proxy of the ideal condition.} The ideal condition~\eqref{eqn:guarantee_ideal} of course implies the squared-coverage guarantee~\eqref{eqn:squared_cov_guarantee}, which in turn implies the marginal coverage guarantee~\eqref{eqn:in_exp_guarantee}.
 Therefore, the squared-coverage guarantee can be seen as a closer proxy of the almost-sure requirement~\eqref{eqn:guarantee_ideal}.

-\paragraph{Penalty on the spread of coverage proportion.} Alternatively, one can view the guarantee~\eqref{eqn:squared_cov_guarantee} as a condition that penalizes both the mean $\EE{\hat{m}}$ and the spread $\textnormal{var}\left[\hat{m}\right]$, in the sense that it can also be written as $\EE{\hat{m}}^2 + \textnormal{var}\left[\hat{m}\right] \le \alpha^2$.
-The ideal condition can be considered as a special case with $\EE{\hat{m}} \le \alpha$ and $\textnormal{var}\left[\hat{m}\right]=0$.
-However, in practice, achieving $\textnormal{var}\left[\hat{m}\right] = 0$ is hard, due to the randomness in the data.
-However, the squared coverage guarantee can be viewed as controlling the variance $\textnormal{var}\left[\hat{m}\right] > 0$ in addition to ensuring $\EE{\hat{m}}^2 \le \alpha^2$.
+\paragraph{Penalty on the spread of coverage proportion.} Alternatively, one can view the guarantee~\eqref{eqn:squared_cov_guarantee} as a condition that penalizes both the mean $\EE{\hat{p}}$ and the spread $\textnormal{var}\left[\hat{p}\right]$, in the sense that it can also be written as $\EE{\hat{p}}^2 + \textnormal{var}\left[\hat{p}\right] \le \alpha^2$.
+The ideal condition can be considered as a special case with $\EE{\hat{p}} \le \alpha$ and $\textnormal{var}\left[\hat{p}\right]=0$.
+However, in practice, achieving $\textnormal{var}\left[\hat{p}\right] = 0$ is hard, due to the randomness in the data.
+However, the squared coverage guarantee can be viewed as controlling the variance $\textnormal{var}\left[\hat{p}\right] > 0$ in addition to ensuring $\EE{\hat{p}}^2 \le \alpha^2$.